tesser-labs/blog/posts/ai_agent_evolution.md

 With the experimental phase behind us, AI agents now deliver tangible value and are advancing toward service-driven models:

-- **Experimental Workflows (Completed):** Human-supervised proofs of concept refined feasibility and shaped early best practices.
+- **Experimental Workflows (Concluded):** Human-supervised proofs of concept refined feasibility and shaped early best practices.
 These interventions helped define error rates, user expectations, and governance requirements.
 - **Reliable Production Agents (Current):** End-to-end assistants with error detection, retry logic, and human-in-the-loop checkpoints.
 Today’s HR bots process employee requests, support agents resolve tickets within SLAs, and scheduling agents coordinate meetings across time zones.
 Real-world pilots in finance and logistics have demonstrated 30–50% productivity gains, driving significant ROI for early adopters.
-- **Agents as Service Providers (Next):** Outcome-based services in decentralized marketplaces, procurement agents earning a percentage of cost savings, financial agents charging success fees for investment insights, and personal assistants billing for completed tasks.
+- **Agents as Service Providers (Next):** Outcome-based services in centralized or decentralized marketplaces, procurement agents earning a percentage of cost savings, financial agents charging success fees for investment insights, and personal assistants billing for completed tasks.
 These models align provider incentives with client outcomes, fostering a performance-driven ecosystem.
 - **Cross-Domain Multi-Agent Collaboration (Future):** Ecosystems where specialized agents, security, compliance, logistics, finance, collaborate via standardized protocols and trust frameworks to orchestrate complex value chains.
 Early consortium pilots are exploring cross-company workflows, demonstrating seamless integration across supply chain partners.
+Google recently introduced the [Agent-to-Agent (A2A)](https://developers.googleblog.com/en/a2a-a-new-era-of-agent-interoperability/) collaboration protocol, and Microsoft, along with several other enterprise providers, has announced participation in the working group.

 ## 5. Agentic Economies: Agents as Service Providers

-Agentic Economies represent the shift from bundled software to outcome-driven services.
+Agentic Economies represent the shift from "Software As A Service" to "AI Agents As Service Providers".
 Instead of subscribing to monolithic SaaS, organizations and consumers will commission agents for specific goals:

 - A procurement agent negotiates contracts, secures volume discounts, and earns fees aligned with cost savings.
 - A legal research agent delivers briefs on demand, charging per case complexity.